jachiang/bitcoin/test/functional/test-wrapper.md

 20XX-XX-XXTXX:XX:XX.XXXXXXX TestFramework.node0 (INFO): Successfully mined regtest chain!
 ```

 **Note: Please also consider the functional test [readme](../test/functional/README.md), which provides an overview of the test-framework**.
-Modules such as [key.py](../test/functional/test_framework/key.py), [script.py](../test/functional/test_framework/script.py) and [messages.py](../test/functional/test_framework/messages.py) are especially useful in constructing objects which can be passed to the bitcoind nodes managed by a running TestWrapper object.
+Modules such as [key.py](../test/functional/test_framework/key.py), [script.py](../test/functional/test_framework/script.py) and [messages.py](../test/functional/test_framework/messages.py) are particularly useful in constructing objects which can be passed to the bitcoind nodes managed by a running TestWrapper object.

 ## 5. Shutting the TestWrapper down